StanleeKol/MyrsideaReview/README.md

+#The Myrsidea Checklist v1.01
+-updated species groups
+-corrected errors
+-included new data (present study)
+-included 3 new Myrsidea sequences from hummingbirds

-# Myrsidea Review + the Myrsidea Checklist v1.0
+**Myrsidea Review + the Myrsidea Checklist v1.0**
 This folder includes Supplementary Data for the review manuscript of the chewing louse genus _Myrsidea_ (Phthiraptera:Amblycera:Menoponidae).
 Version 1.00